 Srinagar: Clashes between groups of youth and government forces broke out in old Srinagar city after Friday prayers, while the arrest of a ‘salesman’ and ‘massive teargas shelling’ sparked protests and a shutdown by the traders’ community.

-Eyewitnesses told CNS that forces fired dozens of tear-smoke shells on a group of youth who attacked them with stones after taking out a protest march waving black and green flags.
+Eyewitnesses, as per news agency CNS, said that the forces fired dozens of tear-smoke shells on a group of youth who attacked them with stones after taking out a protest march, waving black and green flags.

 As the prayers culminated, a group of youth, shouting pro-freedom slogans, tried to march towards Nowhatta Chowk but were stopped by government forces.